awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

 **Note**
 This setting ensures that your pipeline uses semantic versioning for the source image, to detect dependency updates for automatically scheduled jobs\.

-1. In the **Components** section, you must choose at least one component\.
+1. In the **Components** section, you must choose at least one build component\.

    In the **Build components – Amazon Linux** panel, you can browse through the components listed on the page\.
 Use the pagination control in the upper right corner to navigate through additional components that are available for your source image OS\.
 You can also search for specific components, or create your own build component using the Component manager\.

    For this tutorial, choose a component that updates Linux with the latest security updates, as follows:

-   1. Filter the results by entering the word `update` in the search bar that's located in the upper left corner of the panel\.
+   1. Filter the results by entering the word `update` in the search bar that's located at the top of the panel\.

    1. Select the check box for the `update-linux` build component\.